James E. Brau: Career and research

+U.S. Air Force (1970–1974)

-Brau served in the Guidance Test Directorate at Holloman Air Force Base in 1970–1971, and in the Theoretical Branch of the Air Force Weapons Laboratory at Kirtland Air Force Base during 1971–1974, working with Gregory Canavan.
+Brau served in the Guidance Test Directorate at Holloman Air Force Base (1970–1971), and in the Theoretical Branch of the Air Force Weapons Laboratory at Kirtland Air Force Base (1971–1974), working with Gregory Canavan.
 At Kirtland Brau carried out theoretical studies of laser-target interactions, electromagnetic pulse, and charged particle beams.
-He served as chief of the General Physics Group in 1973–1974, and resigned his Air Force commission in 1974 as a captain.
+He served as chief of Kirtland's General Physics Group (1973–1974), and resigned his Air Force commission in 1974 as a captain.

+Stanford University (1978–1982)

-He was a research associate at the Stanford Linear Accelerator Center (SLAC) in the bubble chamber experimental research group from 1978 to 1982.
+Brau was a research associate at the Stanford Linear Accelerator Center (SLAC) (1978–1982) in the hybrid bubble chamber experimental research group.
 There he was responsible for the hybrid bubble chamber facility's lead glass detector, in collaboration with colleagues from Duke University, Florida State University and the University of Tennessee.

+University of Tennessee (1982–1988)

-On the physics faculty at the University of Tennessee from 1982 to 1988, he continued investigations of photoproduction of charmed particles and vector mesons at SLAC.
+On the physics faculty at the University of Tennessee from 1982 to 1988, he continued investigations of photo-production of charmed particles and vector mesons at SLAC.
 He joined the SLD Collaboration, beginning preparations for an experiment at the SLAC Linear Collider.
 He studied the design of a uranium calorimeter for SLD and in 1985 published an analysis in collaboration with Tony A. Gabriel — the first to show that despite earlier experimental work, compensation cannot be achieved with liquid argon readout.
 Using Monte Carlo calculations, Brau and Gabriel showed the importance of low energy neutron interactions with the readout medium hydrogen to achieve compensation.